Chi (Chobits): In the anime

-Chi's character is voiced by Rie Tanaka, and Georgette Rose in its English counterpart.
+Chi's character is voiced by Rie Tanaka, and Michelle Ruff in its English counterpart.
 The anime and manga storylines are essentially the same, but they differ slightly.
 These differences include the events in the ending, other things such as describing Elda's memory loss, and her special program.
 In the anime for example, it is explained that Hibiya reset Elda's memories after her husband's death rather than Elda losing them when she took Freya's program in.
 Another difference is the special program that was placed into Elda in the anime, this program appears to have an alternative effect.
 If Chi finds the Person just for her, all persocoms would be granted the ability to feel emotion.
 The reason for this is since Ichiro Mihara was the creator of persocoms, he viewed them all as his children.
 His wish was that if Chi were able to find someone who loved her in return, all his children would be able to share in this happiness by being able to feel emotions the way humans do.

 In the anime, an organization known only as "The Syndicate" is aware of Chi and her special programming.
 Under the impression that something terrible will happen if her program executes successfully, they send two persocoms, Zima and Dita, to destroy her.
 Towards the end of the series Chi tells Hideki of her love, asking if it is requited.
 Hideki responds with a yes, and they embrace briefly before Chi's program executes.
 Chi floats up to the roof of the apartment and begins to run her program.
 Hideki makes his way on to the roof to save her.
 Chi is able to complete her program but chooses not to.
 She retreats inside herself, and Freya takes control as Chitose Hibiya arrives on the rooftop.

 Freya explains how she came to inhabit Chi's body.
 She reveals that she and Chi merely switched places inside the body, but Chi has shut herself away and Freya cannot contact her.
 Hideki asks why, and Freya explains that Chi discovered there were certain things that humans could do that she could not, leading her to believe that while Hideki would love her, it would make her existence unbearable.
 Hideki protests that it would not, but Freya tells him that Chi thought otherwise.
 She then tells Chitose that the time has come to destroy both of them, and she reluctantly agrees.
 Against Hideki's protestations, she deactivates Freya.
 Chi, however, has survived the deactivation and comes to the conclusion that while life with Hideki may seem painful because of her limitations, it is even more painful without him.
 She regains control of her body and completes her program, giving every persocom the ability to love then embraces Hideki.